 STC stands for Small-scale Technology Certificate.
 It is essentially a “coupon” that gives you a discount off the total cost of your solar system.

 Each system will get different STCs.
 It’s all about the amount of renewable energy the system will generate.

 STCs are a part of a complicated financial trading system, which is why most providers, including the team here at Econnect Solar, calculate the STCs on behalf of the home owner.

 As we mentioned above, the Solar Rebate reduces every year the scheme is in place.
-Introduced in January 2017, the rebate reduces by one fifteenth every year until it is gone completely in 2032.
+Introduced in January 2017, the rebate reduces by 1/15th every year until it ends in 2032.